-The Case For Centrism In the Trump Era Is Hilariously Weak
+The Case for Centrism in the Trump Era Is Hilariously Weak

 This is probably because virtually no such data exists.
 The president’s health-care bill was the most unpopular piece of major legislation in modern American history.
 Polls consistently show overwhelming opposition to tax cuts for the wealthy and corporations.
 And recent surveys suggest that the public is aware that the Trump tax plan is composed almost entirely of giveaways to those constituencies — and not the middle class, as the president has strenuously argued.

-The remarkable thing is that, in response to both reams of polling data demonstrating the unpopularity of Trump’s agenda, and a GOP majority’s persistent failure to pass that agenda, Penn concludes that all the polls are biased against Trump, and there is tremendous public support for gutting Medicaid and ending upper middle class tax deductions, so as to finance giant tax cuts for multimillionaires.
+The remarkable thing is that, in response to both reams of polling data demonstrating the unpopularity of Trump’s agenda, and a GOP majority’s persistent failure to pass that agenda, Penn concludes that all the polls are biased against Trump, and there is tremendous public support for gutting Medicaid and ending upper-middle-class tax deductions, so as to finance giant tax cuts for multimillionaires.

 North Korea is one of the most despotic regimes on the planet, with a ruler who hired assassins to kill his own half brother with nerve agents, uses torture and holds purges of any threats to his rule…Iran’s national anthem is “Death to America,” and no one is taking a knee to that one over there.
 The regime once held our embassy hostage, and 70 percent of America believes it will cheat on the nuclear arms deal.
 So senators who attack Trump for being too tough on these known despots and killers may get a lot of coverage but are swimming upstream, giving indirect comfort to our fiercest enemies.

-Penn may be unable to discern any distinction between tweeting impulsive threats of nuclear war and “being tough” on North Korea – but the American people are.
-A recent Washington Post-ABC News poll found that just 37 percent of Americans trust Trump to properly handle the conflict with North Korea; 70 percent told Fox News pollsters that they found the president’s rhetoric towards the rogue state “not helpful”; and 51 percent told NPR/Ipsos that they distrust Trump’s capacity to contain Kim Jong-un’s regime.
+Penn may be unable to discern any distinction between tweeting impulsive threats of nuclear war and “being tough” on North Korea — but the American people are.
+A recent Washington Post-ABC News poll found that just 37 percent of Americans trust Trump to properly handle the conflict with North Korea; 70 percent told Fox News pollsters that they found the president’s rhetoric toward the rogue state “not helpful”; and 51 percent told NPR/Ipsos that they distrust Trump’s capacity to contain Kim Jong-un’s regime.

 Astoundingly, a recent poll from Harvard-Harris — the firm that Mark Penn co-directs — found that 53 percent of voters disapprove of Trump’s handling of tensions with North Korea, including 57 percent of independents.

 It’s true that the Iran deal has never been popular.
-But it’s also true that policy towards Iran was the number one issue for approximately 0 percent of the electorate in 2016, and that there is near unanimous agreement among foreign policy experts – including Trump’s own military advisers – that withdrawing from the nuclear agreement would be detrimental to U.S. interests.
+But it’s also true that policy toward Iran was the No. 1 issue for approximately zero percent of the electorate in 2016, and that there is near unanimous agreement among foreign policy experts — including Trump’s own military advisers — that withdrawing from the nuclear agreement would be detrimental to U.S. interests.
 (Further, the Iranian national anthem is not “Death to America,” and plenty of Iranians have positive feelings about the United States, which is remarkable given the fact that we helped overthrow their democratically elected leader; installed a brutal tyrant; and, thus, established the conditions that allowed religious fanatics to take over their republic.)

 Trump voters weren’t attracted to his personality or demagogic style, but to his respect for cops and the military, his command of foreign policy, and his commitment to slashing federal health-care spending and taxes on the rich.